s-block/fastapi-langgraph-server/docs/Development.md

 Publishing starts from a GitHub release whose tag exactly matches `v` plus the version in `pyproject.toml`.
-The workflow rebuilds and validates the distributions, then publishes to PyPI using trusted publishing with OIDC.
-It does not use a long-lived PyPI token.
+The workflow rebuilds and validates the distributions, then publishes to PyPI using OIDC trusted publishing.